fernando343/easy-select-rn/README.md

 Install the package using npm or yarn:

 ```
-npm install react-native-easy-select
+npm install easy-select-rn
 ```

 or

 ```
-yarn add react-native-easy-select
+yarn add easy-select-rn
 ```

 ## Usage

-Import the \`Picker\` component from \`react-native-easy-select\` and use it in your React Native application:
+Import the \`Picker\` component from \`easy-select-rn\` and use it in your React Native application:

 ```
 import React, { useState } from 'react';

 import { View, Text } from 'react-native';

-import { Picker } from 'react-native-easy-select';
+import { Picker } from 'easy-select-rn';

 const MyComponent = () => {
   const [selectedValue, setSelectedValue] = useState('');